kbseah/learn-teochew/pages/introduction.md

 The Teochew (Chaozhou) region is located on the Eastern boundary of Guǎngdōng 廣東 (T: Keung6tang1) province.
 It is bordered by Fújiàn 福建 (T: Hok8kieng3) province to the East and the South China Sea to the South.
 Further up North along the coastline is the port city of Xiàmén (廈門, T: E7mung5, also known as Amoy) in Fujian, and further down South along the coastline are the port cities of Hong Kong, Macau, and Guangzhou (廣州, T:Keung6tsiu1, also known as Canton) on the Pearl River Delta.

 The terrain of the Chaozhou region comprises coastal plains fed by numerous rivers and tributaries, bordered by mountainous areas further inland.
-The largest rivers are the Róngjiāng 榕江 (T: Iong7kang1), which runs through Shantou port city, and the Hánjiāng 韓江 (T: Hang7kang1), which runs through Chaozhou City.
-The island of Nán'ào 南澳 (T: Lam7o3) is part of the region, and has been connected to the mainland by a bridge since 2015.
+The largest rivers are the Róngjiāng 榕江 (T: Iong7kang1), which runs through Shantou port city, the Hánjiāng 韓江 (T: Hang7kang1), which runs through Chaozhou City, and the Liànjiāng 練江 (T: Lieng7kang1), which is to the south of the Rongjiang.
+The island of Nán'ào 南澳 (T: Lam7o3) lies in front of the mouth of the Hanjiang river, and has been connected to the mainland by a bridge since 2015.

 <!--
 ![Map of Teochew counties in 1911](/assets/images/teochew_map_en.png)